hdknr/hdknr.github.com/src/identity/source/jwt/appendix.a.2.rst

 This example then encrypts this inner JWT to the recipient using :term:`RSAES-PKCS1-V1_5` and :term:`AES_128_CBC_HMAC_SHA_256`.

-The following example JWE Header
+The following example JOSE Header
 (with line breaks for display purposes only) declares that:

 -   the Content Encryption Key is encrypted to the recipient